Nightstalkers (comics): Fictional team history

 Before being formally gathered by Doctor Strange to fight supernatural threats, Hannibal King, Frank Drake, and Blade had founded the detective agency King, Drake, and Blade (later renamed Borderline Investigations).

 After Strange manipulates the trio into forming the Nightstalkers, the team fights many emerging supernatural enemies.
-These include Lilith, Mother of All Demons; HYDRA's Department of Occult Armaments (DOA), led by Lt.
+These include Lilith, Mother of All Demons; Hydra's Department of Occult Armaments (DOA), led by Lt.
 Belial, and its renegade Dracula clone Bloodstorm; and the one-time Lord of Vampires, Varnae.

 The Tomb of Dracula threads

-In the final arc (#16–18, Feb.-April 1994), King's house, including Borderline's office, is destroyed by a HYDRA Dreadnought stealing Drake's anti-occult nanotech gun, the Exorcist.
+In the final arc (#16–18, Feb.-April 1994), King's house, including Borderline's office, is destroyed by a Hydra Dreadnought stealing Drake's anti-occult nanotech gun, the Exorcist.
 Doctor Strange reveals that the Montesi Formula, which had eradicated and prevented further vampires, was weakening.
 In response, he explains, he had gathered the three most experienced vampire-hunters so they could learn to function as a team before Dracula, the Lord of Vampires, returned.
 Since all three were traumatized by their early vampiric battles, Strange held off informing them of vampires' possible return until necessary.

 In a final battle, Varnae, a previous Lord of Vampires who had already returned, takes psychic control of King and directs him to kill his comrades.
 King stakes himself instead.
 Drake attempts to sacrifice his own life to kill Varnae, engineering an Exorcist-powered explosion.
 Blade, in self-defense, has already staked Taj Nital, his old comrade from The Tomb of Dracula (who had been turned vampiric between the two series).
 Blade survives and attends his teammates' funeral but encounters King again in the subsequent series Blade.
 There he learns King's plunge into a metal pole (rather than silver or wood) had fortuitously not killed him and that he had escaped the explosion.
 King also informs Blade that Drake was left scarred and crippled in both body and mind.

+Avengers Assemble

+Following the "Blood Hunt" storyline, which resulted in major rise in the vampire population who are now immune to sunlight, fanatical vampire hunter Abby Morris reorganizes the Nightstalkers, now consisting of pseudo-vampires Bloodscream, Coma, and Voracious and the reanimated body of Frank Drake, who is under Bloodscream's control.
+The new Nightstalkers target a community of peaceful vampires and their human families living on North Brother Island and proceed to massacre them.
+Avengers Emergency Response Squad members She-Hulk, Lightspeed, Lightning, and Wonder Man arrive to save the vampires from the Nightstalkers.
+Drake regains his senses and turns on his former team before dying while the other members are defeated and arrested.
+The AVENG.E.R.S. decide to leave to the Nightstalkers at the mercy of the Vampire Nation to be tried for their crimes in Vampyrsk when its sheriffs arrive.